 Which train companies operate between London and Edinburgh?

-The main train company is Virgin Trains East Coast, which operates the fastest services up the east coast.
-The other major operator of trains between London and Edinburgh is the similarly named Virgin Trains.
+The main train company is London North Eastern Railway (LNER; formerly Virgin Trains East Coast), which operates the fastest services up the east coast.
+The other major operators of trains between London and Edinburgh is Avanti West Coast (formerly Virgin Trains) and Lumo.

 How much does the train cost from London to Edinburgh?